aaarghhh/atop_maltego/README.md

   <img src="https://user-images.githubusercontent.com/968839/218277566-6ba9d4bf-4d48-4b35-83e3-278e0dbd7263.png" />
 </p>

-> To enable Domain and nickname transform you have to follo STEP1 and STEP2 and create 2 new local transforms.
+> To enable Domain and nickname transform we have to follow STEP1 and STEP2 and create 2 new local transforms.

 The domain transform will be created as "Domain Maltego alias" for "Imput Entity Type".
 <p align="center">